 5. Out-of-date server software

 The server that holds your website has an operating system and underlying software that powers it, just like your computer.
 Like all software, it has to be consistently updated.
-Many people don’t realize the update happens, because their web host does it for them behind the scenes.
+Many people don’t realize these updates happen, because their web host does it for them behind the scenes.

 But what if your web host isn’t applying updates quickly?
 Many websites are still running PHP 5.6, despite the fact that it no longer receives any security updates.
 Even PHP 7.1 will reach the end of its lifespan in December 2019.